 Since these ads are appearing in top positions among multiple Adsense units on the site, I guess they have a great Adwords campaign running.
 Although at first look it seems they might have forgotten to exclude their own site, actually they have cleverly using Adwords to direct traffic from their forums to their main page which offers a host of other services… (or maybe not as the title of the ad still says Digital Point Forums).

-I bet you were wondering why Adwords does not block your own domain by default – because people might want target traffic to different parts of their domain.
+I bet you were wondering why Adwords does not block your own domain by default – because people might want to target traffic to different parts of their domain.

-Are your Google Adwords showing on your domain?
+Is your Google Adwords showing on your domain?
 Check it.

 Start a discussion.
 Share your view: Post a Comment on Twitter